-- Students applying to the course must complete 40 hours as a volunteer or employee in patient care setting and 10 of these hours need to be completed in a Sonography department - Interviews will be conducted as part of the selection process for the Diagnostic Medical Sonography program - Students must provide three confidential letters of recommendation - Immunizations and drug screening are required (after being accepted into the Diagnostic Medical Sonography program).
-Forms are available in the SCC registration office - All math and science prerequisites must have been completed within the last five years with a grade of 2.5 or better.
-All documentation must be submitted by June 25th of the year of application - High School diploma or GED certificate
+- Sonography courses are limited to students of the Diagnostic Medical Sonography program. - A minimum score of 41 on the ASSET test is required in each session. - Students applying to the course must complete 40 hours as a volunteer or employee in patient care setting and 10 of these hours need to be completed in a Sonography department. - Interviews are conducted as part of the selection process for the Diagnostic Medical Sonography program. - Students must provide three confidential letters of recommendation. - Immunizations and drug screening are required (after being accepted into the Diagnostic Medical Sonography program).
+Forms are available in the SCC registration office. - All math and science prerequisites must have been completed within the last five years with a grade of 2.5 or better.
+All documentation must be submitted by June 25th of the year of application. - High School diploma or GED certificate.

-After entering the Diagnostic Medical Sonography program, students are required to obtain a minimum of a 2.0 grade in each class before proceeding to the next quarter.
-Students may repeat a professional class once, but it must be completed within two years.
+After entering the Diagnostic Medical Sonography program, students are required to maintain a minimum of a 2.0 grade in each class before proceeding to the next quarter.
+Students need to realize that clinical site placement could require relocation outside of the immediate Spokane area for 10 months.